rubennp91/mcloady/readme.md

 ## Future improvements
 - **Error Handing**: Improvements to error handling must be made (i.e. program does not react if player is not online)
-- **Singleplayer pregenerating**: Whether it's for a singleplayer or to later upload to a server, the program should have an option to run it in singleplayer without using rcon.
 - **Graphical Interface**: This would help less experienced server admins to use the program.

 ## Contributing